Last Updated on

 Sanders are essential tools that are necessary for almost all wooden DIY projects.
 So whether you fancy changing the finish on your floor or restoring your coffee table, you won’t be able to get by without one.

-However, unless you’re a woodworking specialist, you may be bewildered by the seemingly huge array of different types of sander.
+However, unless you’re a woodworking specialist, you may be bewildered by the huge array of electric sanders on the UK market.